LiBearden/ds4a-capstone-data-pipeline-etl/README.md

-# data-pipeline-etl
+# DS4A Data Engineering Capstone: ETL Pipeline and Data Warehouse Deployment
- ETL functions for the DS4A Prefect data pipeline
+ ETL pipelines and data warehouse construction and orchestration for the DS4A Data Engineering capstone project.

 ## Overview
 For this section of the capstone project, I have used the following resources / tools to build our data pipelines and set up our data warehouse: